 Program deadlines, requirements, and forms are identical for the master's thesis and the master's thesis waiver options.
 (There are additional graduate school requirements for the master's thesis and thesis wavier options beyond those described below).
-Students can keep track of their progress using APPENDIX B: PROGRAM MILESTONES CHECKLIST.

 Master's Proposal Defense